Elon Musk Continues Attack On British Diver He Called A ‘Pedo’

 “Although the majority of shareholders I spoke to said they would remain with Tesla if we went private, the sentiment, in a nutshell, was ‘please don’t do this,'” Musk wrote in a blog post.

 It’s unclear why Musk has decided to incite more controversy on Twitter by revisiting the argument with Vern Unsworth.
-It seems entirely prompted by a query from Twitter user Drew Olanoff (@yoda), who suggested that Musk’s commitment to facts was not on display when he levied the accusation at Unsworth.
+It seems entirely prompted by a query from Twitter user Drew Olanoff, who suggested that Musk’s commitment to facts was not on display when he levied the accusation at Unsworth.
 Musk’s comments seem to invite his 22 million Twitter followers to look into Unsworth’s past for evidence to support his accusation.
 He implies it’s strange that Unsworth was offered free legal services but did not sue him.

 Unsworth has yet to comment on the matter.
 Musk has made another out of character choice when he announced he’s not attending Burning Man this year.
-It will be the first time in 9 years he has stayed home from the desert festival.
+It will be the first time in nine years he has stayed home from the desert festival.